 Marine Management Strategy

-Significant efforts have been taken to minimize the effects on recreational fishing, whether from the shore or a marine vessel.
-The increase in sanctuary zones will have minimal impact on shoreline and boat-based recreational fishing as 83 percent of the shoreline remains accessible for fishing.
-Excised areas in the new sanctuary zones have been allocated to recognise popular shore-based fishing sites and boat-based trolling areas, targeting pelagic species at West End.
+Significant efforts have been taken to allow for ample recreational fishing areas, whether from the shore or a marine vessel.
+The current sanctuary zone placement leaves 83 percent of the shoreline accessible for boat-based recreational fishing.
+Excised areas in the sanctuary zones have been allocated to recognise popular shore-based fishing sites and boat-based trolling areas, targeting pelagic species at West End.
 View the Rottnest Island Fishing Guide.

 Marine Sanctuary Zones